TGE24/Authentication/README.md

 ## Setting up the project

-* Install npm modules in your main directory by running npm install.
+* Install npm modules in your main directory by running `npm install`.
-* Run your app - npm start.
+* Run your app - `npm start`.

 ## Test app With Postman or Insomnia via the following RESTful Endpoints